mecvillarina/RingLetBox/smart-contracts/LockTokenVault/README.md

 The `sender` can:

 - create a lock and specify the `recipient` and unlock date of the lock.
-- revoke the lock anytime as long as the recipient doesn't claim it yet regardles if the unlock date has been elapsed.
+- revoke the lock anytime as long as the recipient doesn't claim it yet regardless if the unlock date has been elapsed.
 - refund the standard token after revoking the lock.

 The `recipient` can: